Treyson-Grange/JukeTUI/README.md

       - Interestingly, these are also shows, (spotify:show:0WAgAsP8MT7ae5p6gwL257 is an audio book)

 - [ ] Liked songs?

-  - [ ] Liked songs isn't a playlist, and won't show up on the library section.
+  - Liked songs isn't a playlist, and won't show up on the library section.
 I think it would be NICE to have it available when playlists are being displayed.
-  - [ ] `/me/tracks` is the endpoint that GETS them all, but there is no endpoint to PLAY them.
+  - `/me/tracks` is the endpoint that GETS them all, but there is no endpoint to PLAY them.
 It can get up to a total of 50.
-  - [ ] First thoughts are to get total liked songs, randomize it ourselves.
+  - First thoughts are to get total liked songs, randomize it ourselves.
 Online forums weren't super helful.

+- [x] Scrollable Library.
+  - Spotify API has a limit of 50 on the album/playlist endpoint.
+  - But it also has a "offset".
+This offset can be used to create artificial pagination
+    - Store current length, offset by that to go to next page.
+    - Total pages = total playlists or albums / pageSize.
+    - (change library to have header, say "\_\_\_'s Albums/Playlists | Page 2/6")